 Osu Kannon 大須観音

-Saved by a shogun, tranquil Osu Kannon offers offbeat festivals, flea markets and global cuisine
+Saved by a shogun, tranquil Osu Kannon offers offbeat festivals, antique markets and global cuisine

 In the heart of Nagoya's capital of cool, Osu Kannon Temple is an oasis of historical spirituality that serves as a relaxing stop before diving into the shopping, dining, and nightlife of the city.

-- Flea markets on the 18th and 28th of every month
+- Antique markets on the 18th and 28th of every month

 - Feeding the mobs of hungry pigeons